-Its purpose is to bridge diverse communities of social scientists, working in different problems and disciplines and in different parts of the world.
-It provides information and debate on subjects of interest to an international readership, written by an equally international range of authors.
-The ISSJ has a particular interest in policy-relevant questions and interdisciplinary approaches.
-It serves as a forum for review, reflection and discussion informed by the results of relevant research, rather than as an outlet of “first publication” for the results of individual research projects.
+The ISSJ, founded by UNESCO in 1949, has been published as a quarterly review of international renown in English, French and Chinese ever since.
+It has been a bridge between diverse communities of social scientists, working in different disciplines around the world.
+It has provided a platform for debate on subjects of interest to an international readership, its articles being written by an equally international range of authors.
+The ISSJ has always had a particular interest in policy-relevant questions and interdisciplinary approaches.
+It has served as a forum for review, reflection and discussion, informed by the results of relevant research, rather than as an outlet of “first publication” for the results of individual research projects.

 Recent issues have aired matters as diverse as globalisation and religion, environmental responsibility, and social memory.

 John Wiley and Sons – which has been publishing the English-language edition of the ISSJ since 1987 - has a long and distinguished history in publishing in the natural and social and human sciences.
 Its experience, expertise and stature will give a new lease of life to the ISSJ.
 UNESCO will continue contributing to the ISSJ, in an advisory capacity.